 All mentors receive a certificate of participation upon turning in their final report.

-Every semester we offer participants of the intercultural mentoring program a variety of free workshops.
+Every semester we offer participants of the Cross Cultural Mentoring Program a variety of free workshops.

 A varied social program with regular round table meetups, excursions, as well as sports and cultural events complement our stable of in-house events (our kick-off event, international evenings, christmas parties and many more!).